 The Small fits nicely on Xena.
 I didn’t notice any chafing on her and her movement wasn’t restricted in any way.
 She had no problem squeezing through rocks and plants, climbing rocks and running.

 Unlike other backpacks on the market, Hurtta Trail Pack has the European sleek design yet the pockets are still spacious to be functional.
 I like that it doesn’t overpower Xena.

 The pack is not available for small dogs (girth < 22″) or extra-large dogs (girth > 38″).
 It would be also nice if the pack comes in bright happy colors.

 Overall – 4.5/5

 We tested the Hurtta Trail Pack in rugged conditions and I am impressed with its design, functionality, and quality.
 It’s a bit pricey but the product is versatile by separating the harness from the backpack.
 Now Xena can carry her own lunch, treats, collapsible water bowl, and first aid kit.
-She will carry more later but I am slowing increasing the weight.
+She will carry more weight later but I am slowing increasing the weight.